 In a recent study by the American Academy of Periodontology, it was found that people with periodontal disease are nearly twice as likely to have heart disease.
 An additional study found that common oral health problems, including gingivitis, cavities, and/or missing teeth are just as good at predicting heart disease as are bad cholesterol levels!

-There is still a ton to learn about these discoveries and the evidence seems to be mounting each year.
+There is still a lot to learn about these discoveries and the evidence seems to mount each year.
 Dr. Guzman adds, “The bacteria you have in your mouth can enter your bloodstream through your gums.
 These same bacteria can then clump up in artery plaques.
 There is one theory gaining more acceptance that suggests the bacteria sticks to the fatty plaques in your bloodstream and directly contributes to blockages.”

 Inflammation is another theory that revolves around your body’s defenses against bacteria.
 Oral bacteria in your bloodstream can cause your blood cells to swell, leading to clot risks and the narrowing of arteries.

-The EXACT relationships between cardiovascular disease and periodontal disease are still unclear, but, as todays research suggests, there is definitely a connection.
-DON’T forget about all of the other things you can do to keep your heart healthy like exercising, eating healthy foods, and taking care of risk factors like diabetes, high cholesterol, or high blood pressure.
+The exact relationships between cardiovascular disease and periodontal disease are still unclear, but, as today’s research suggests, there is a connection.
+Don’t forget about all the other things you can do to keep your heart healthy like exercise, eating healthy foods, and taking care of risk factors like diabetes, high cholesterol, or high blood pressure.